Center for Innovative Research（CIR）

-NIHU’s six institutes have established priority research themes in accordance to their respective missions.
-They collaborate with Japanese and overseas institutions and researchers to conduct research that advances each institute’s specialist areas.
+NIHU’s six institutes have established priority research themes in accordance with their respective missions.
+They collaborate with institutes and researchers both in Japan and overseas to conduct research that deepens knowledge and understanding of their respective specialist areas.